smadi2512/place-picker/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6+-F7DF1E?logo=javascript)

-A simple **React.js application** to create your personal collection of places you would like to visit or you have visited.
+A simple **React.js frontend application** to create your personal collection of places you would like to visit or you have visited.
+This is a **frontend-only version** (no backend integration), using browser's localStorage to persist picked places.
 You can select/unselect your favorite places easily.

 This project started from a guided exercise, but I **significantly extended and customized it** with independent features, UX improvements, and design decisions — including dynamic modal content, auto-confirmation unselect with a countdown progress bar, **and fully responsive design for mobile, tablet, and desktop users**.